psvensson/spincycle/README.md

 Opinionated message router and generalized ORM (with automatically persisted and loaded hierarchies) that let front-end clients subscribe to object property changes on the node.js server.
 SpinCycle uses Node.js and Express and is written in CoffeeScript.

+**Shoutout**
+I thought that noone but me actually use this, but it seems a fair number of donwload have been made the last year.
+Please let me know what you'd like to see/to see fixed in the issues!
+Hugs and beer.

 ## Overview
 SpinCycle tries to remove as much boilerplate as possible between client and server communication.
 Just write models, define model relations, set up endpoints and you're ready to go.